-• The Complainant and any respondent will not be discriminated against or victimised.

-- At all stages of the process, discussions relating to grievances and appeals will be recorded in writing.
+- The Complainant and any respondent will have the opportunity to present their case at each stage of the procedure. - The Complainant and any respondent will not be discriminated against or victimised. - At all stages of the process, discussions relating to grievances and appeals will be recorded in writing.
 Reasons and a full explanation in writing for decisions and actions taken as part of this procedure will be provided to the Complainant and/or any respondent if requested. - Records of all grievances will be kept for a period of five years to allow all parties to the grievance appropriate access to these records.
 These records will be kept strictly confidential and stored at Kiama Community College, 7 Railway Parade, Kiama NSW 2533.
-Access to these records may be requested by writing to the Executive Officer at the aforementioned address. - A Complainant shall have access to the internal stages of this grievance procedure at no cost.
+Access to these records may be requested by writing to the Chief Executive Officer at the aforementioned address. - A Complainant shall have access to the internal stages of this grievance procedure at no cost.
 Costs for an external appeal will be shared equally by the School and the Complainant.